 Where to Stay in Mont Tremblant

 - Fairmont Mont Tremblant – This is our favourite place to stay in Mont Tremblant.
-Ski in Ski out at the foot of Mont Tremblant Peak with five star amenities, outdoor hot tub, heated pool and parking.
+Ski in Ski out at the foot of Mont Tremblant Peak with five-star amenities, an outdoor hot tub, a heated pool, and parking.
 TripAdvisor / Booking

-- Westin Resort Mont Tremblant – Located in the village, the Westin has a heated indoor and outdoor pool, sauna and spa.
-Close to gondola and apres ski activities.
+- Westin Resort Mont Tremblant – Located in the village, Westin has a heated indoor and outdoor pool, sauna, and spa.
+Close to the gondola and apres ski activities.
 TripAdvisor / Booking

 As the name suggests, there’s no better place to be on a bluebird day than Sunshine Village Ski Resort.
 With the views long and wide, you can fly down the mountain while enjoying the sight of the Canadian Rockies rising all around you.
 Located in the heart of Banff National Park just 15 minutes from the town of Banff Sunshine sits high on the Continental Divide.
 Read more: Discover Banff Canada in Photos

 Covering a total of three mountains, it’s easy to escape the crowds at Sunshine Village.
 With its long ski season, which averages 7 months, this ski resort is a renowned option for those that simply want to avoid the peak seasons.
 Check out: Driving the Icefields Parkway from Banff to Jasper Alberta